 |Bella Vista Lodge||Cornwall, Hot Tub, Swimming Pool, WiFi, Free Parking, Public Transport Nearby, Dog Friendly, Cafe on site, Evening Meals Available||

-NEW FOR 2017 - NEW KITCHEN.
 This comfortable, centrally heated lodge, providing spacious holiday accommodation, sleeps 6 in four bedrooms (1x double, 1xtwin, 2xsingle bedrooms).
-Upstairs there is a fully fitted kitchen/diner (renewed in March 2017) with a built in oven, hob and dish-washer.
+Upstairs there is a kitchen/diner (renewed in March 2017) with a built in oven, hob and dish-washer.
+The lodge now has WIfi.
 There is also a washer/drier, microwave and refrigerators.
 Off the kitchen/diner is a comfortable lounge with TV and DVD.
-The upstairs balcony has far reaching views of Dartmoor.
 The downstairs accommodation consists of four bedrooms, a bathroom with shower over the bath, wash hand basin and toilet.
 There is also a shower room with electric shower, wash hand basin and toilet.
 Off the double bedroom is the ground floor patio with hot-tub.